mart1d4/chat-app/README.md

 ## Issues

-- [ ] Pressing enter not working trying to log in
+- [X] Pressing enter not working trying to log in
 - [ ] Some menus not closing in the app
 - [ ] Issue with scrolling position when editing a message
 - [ ] Utilize SVG masks to get better status icons
 - [ ] User card rerendering on note change
 - [ ] User card note input not properly resized
+- [ ] JasonWebToken not being saved in cookies
+- [ ] Message Reference's user not properly displayed

 ## Acknowledgements
 This application is not meant to be a clone of Discord, but the UI design has been heavily inspired by Discord.
 A designer will be creating a custom design in the future.